 Q. What are the deadlines related to applying for grants through SBDC?

 A. Most of the local, state, and federal grant and loan programs do not have specific deadlines, but the funds are limited and going quickly.
 It is important to apply as quickly as you can.
+If you have never taken out a loan before, you may do well in look at articles on blogs such as Sprawlway, to see what to take into consideration before applying so you are aware.

 Q. If the state-wide stay at home mandate continues into the summer, will there be any other grants, loans or other relief funds available later on this year?